North American F-100 Super Sabre: Project High Wire

-"High Wire" was a modernization program for selected F-100Cs, Ds and Fs.
+"High Wire" was a modernization program performed upon selected F-100Cs, F-100Ds and F-100Fs.
 It comprised two modifications - an electrical rewiring upgrade and a heavy maintenance and inspect-and-repair as necessary (IRAN) upgrade.
 Rewiring upgrade operations consisted of replacing old wiring and harnesses with improved maintainable designs.
 Heavy maintenance and IRAN included new kits, modifications, standardized configurations, repairs, replacements, and complete refurbishment.

 This project required all new manuals and incremented (i.e. -85 to -86) block numbers.
 All later-production models, especially the F models, included earlier High Wire modifications.
 New manuals included colored illustrations and had the Roman numeral (I) added after the aircraft number (e.g. T.O.
 1F-100D(I)-1S-120, 12 January 1970).

-Total production was 2,294 aircraft.
+High Wire modifications took 60 days per aircraft at a cost for the entire project of US$150 million.

 Vietnam War

 Fighter and close air support missions

 On 16 April 1961, six Super Sabres were deployed from Clark Air Base in the Philippines to Don Muang Royal Thai Air Force Base in Thailand for air-defense purposes, the first F-100s to enter combat in Southeast Asia.
-From that date until their redeployment in 1971, the F-100s were the longest serving U.S. jet fighter-bomber to fight in the Vietnam War.
-They served as MiG combat air patrol (CAP) escorts for F-105 Thunderchiefs, Misty FACs, and Wild Weasels over North Vietnam, and were then relegated to close air support and ground attacks within South Vietnam.
+From that date until their redeployment in 1971, the F-100s were the longest serving US jet fighter-bomber to fight in the Vietnam War.
+They served as MiG combat air patrol (CAP) escorts for F-105 Thunderchiefs, Misty forward air control (FAC), and Wild Weasel anti-air defense aircraft over North Vietnam, and were then relegated to close air support and ground attacks within South Vietnam.

 On 18 August 1964, the first F-100D shot down by ground fire, piloted by 1st Lt Colin A. Clarke, of the 428th TFS; Clarke ejected and survived.

-On 4 April 1965, as escorts protecting F-105s attacking the Thanh Hoa Bridge, F-100 Super Sabres fought the USAF's first air-to-air jet combat duel in the Vietnam War, in which an F-100 piloted by Captain Donald W. Kilgus of the 416th Fighter Squadron shot down a Vietnam People's Air Force MiG-17, using cannon fire, while another fired AIM-9 Sidewinder missiles.
+On 4 April 1965, as escorts protecting F-105s attacking the Thanh Hoa Bridge, F-100 Super Sabres fought the USAF's first air-to-air jet combat duel in the Vietnam War, in which an F-100 piloted by Captain Donald W. Kilgus of the 416th Fighter Squadron shot down a North Vietnamese Air Force MiG-17, using cannon fire, while another fired AIM-9 Sidewinder missiles.
 The surviving North Vietnamese pilot confirmed three of the MiG-17s had been shot down.
-Although recorded by the U.S. Air Force as a probable kill, this represented the first aerial victory by the U.S. Air Force in Vietnam.
+Although recorded by the US Air Force as a probable kill, this represented the first aerial victory by the US Air Force in Vietnam.
 The small force of four MiG-17s, though, had penetrated the escorting F-100s to claim two F-105s.

 The F-100 was soon replaced by the F-4C Phantom II for MiG CAP, which pilots noted suffered for lacking built-in guns for dogfights.